PaLeroy/phd_defense/talk.md

 - What is reinforcement learning (RL)?
 <br><br>

-- What are the challenges when multiple agents learn together?
+- What happens when multiple agents learn together?
 <br><br>

 - How to train a team of agents to cooperate with RL?